aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/extract-images-from-worksheets-using-imageorprintoptions/_index.md

             // Get the first worksheet
             const worksheet = workbook.worksheets.get(0);

-            // Get the first Picture in the first worksheet const pic = worksheet.pictures.get(0);
+            // Get the first picture in the first worksheet const pic = worksheet.pictures.get(0);

-            // Determine picture format
+            // Determine the picture format
             const picformat = pic.imageType.toString();

-            // Define ImageOrPrintOptions
+            // Define the ImageOrPrintOptions
             const printoption = new ImageOrPrintOptions();

             // Specify the image format (use JPEG as in original code) printoption.imageType = ImageType.Jpeg;

-            // Export picture to image bytes (browser version returns image bytes when path is not used) const outputData = pic.toImage(printoption);
+            // Export the picture to image bytes (the browser version returns image bytes when a path is not used) const outputData = pic.toImage(printoption);

-            // Determine file extension and MIME type let ext = picformat.toLowerCase();
+            // Determine the file extension and MIME type let ext = picformat.toLowerCase();
             if (ext === 'jpeg') ext = 'jpg';
             let mime = 'image/jpeg';